keithfry/visor-controller/README.md

 # Magic Visor Controller
 Arduino controller built for Adafruit Feather BLE.

+This contoller works with the [Magic Visor Android App](https://github.com/keithfry/visor-android).

 ## Setup
 ### Install Adafruit boards
 _You only need to do this once for the Arduino IDE_